stakater/Reloader/README.md

 ```

 ### Secret

+To perform rolling upgrade when change happens only on specific secrets use below annotation.

 For a `Deployment` called `foo` have a `Secret` called `foo-secret`.
 Then add this annotation to main metadata of  your `Deployment`